Jackv-makes/SGR/readme.md

 # Credit and Thanks

-Credit to marshallh for the board outline and people in the Gameboy Community for their continued support
+Credit to marshallh for the board outline and people in the Gameboy Community for their continued support!

 - [marshallh's github](https://github.com/marshallh/gbpp/tree/main)
 - [Gameboy Discord](https://discord.gg/xywcXQVD)